MrSunshine26/DefangURLClip/README.md

 ![image](https://github.com/MrSunshine26/DefangURLClip/assets/175027685/b12a55d3-a9e0-4717-a9b5-563407adb6c9)

 Enter this into target:
-"powershell.exe -NoProfile -ExecutionPolicy Bypass -File "C:\Your\File\Path\DefangURLpowershell.ps1"
+powershell.exe -NoProfile -ExecutionPolicy Bypass -File "C:\Your\File\Path\DefangURLpowershell.ps1"

 Select shortcut key of choice in properties.